kaitlyngaynor/gorongosa-mesocarnivores/scripts-publication/README_EE.md

 * Species: common name of species in record
 * DateTimeOriginal: M/D/YY H:M, GMT+2
 * Time.Sun: time of camera record, scaled in radians. pi/2 = sunrise, pi = solar noon, 3pi/2 = sunset, and 2pi = solar midnight

-##### **GNP_covariates_with_pan.csv**

-Covariate values for all camera locations in the study area.
-Each row corresponds to a camera.
-Used in 02-multi-species-occupancy-analysis-GNP-2023.Rmd.
-Columns include:

-* StudySite: unique camera ID
-* tree_hansen: Percent tree cover; from Global Forest Change database
-* lion_latedry: scaled measure of lion presence, see text for calculation
-* detect.obscured: binary measure of whether the camera’s maximum 10m range was obscured
-* cover.ground: percentage of ground cover in a 10m radius around the camera (estimated visually)
-* termites_1km_count: number of termite mounds within a 1km radius of the camera
-* water_dist: distance to nearest water; available water included rivers, large pans (>1km2 in area, hand-digitized from 2015 DigitalGlobe imagery), and Lake Urema (dry season boundary)

 ##### **genet.csv, civet.csv, honey_badger.csv, marsh_mongoose.csv**